Why I Hate Character Concepts

 I'm not frustrated that I don't get to see the character concept I had in mind come to live more vividly, I'm frustrated that if a system can only support certain concepts, why, then, won't you present me with those concepts?
+I'm happy to work within your rules, but tell me what those rules are.
 Give me the borders of your system so I can make an informed decision.

-Stop pretending your game can be all things to every table.
-It clearly as a design bias towards certain activities, and that's not always apparent without a thorough pre-existing understanding of the system, and even then sometimes you have to see things at the table to know how they play out.
+Part of the problem is the pressure for small indie ttrpgs to pretend they can be all things to every table.
+All ttrpgs—and most keenly seen in smaller, more focused ones—have a design bias towards certain activities.
+What that is is not always apparent without a thorough pre-existing understanding of the system, and even then sometimes you have to see things at the table to know how they play out.

 The result is that when I get character creation....if a game has survived my cull of: "Am I excited about this?
 Can I get my players excited about this?"
 I will still have to ignore the aspect of character creation that so often calls form a completely unguided, unsupported, open-ended character concept that is at best an ignorable big of system fluff, effectively useless question in all regards, and at worst a the first system trap you encounter.
 It's a lazy convention in rules design, it does not have to happen, and it happens all the time—especially in what are often otherwise great little indie ttrpgs.

 For one, designers have to hold so much of the system in their brains that they don't always think of their work in the order in which the material is can be understood by someone wholly ignorant of it.